 To Make the Crispy Tofu:

 - FOR FRIED TOFU (with oil): Preheat a large heavy-bottomed skillet (I use the larger one from this set) over medium high heat.
 Add 1 tsp of oil (or spray with cooking spray).
 Arrange tofu rectangles in a single layer (see picture below).
 Cook 3-4 minutes until the bottom turns golden brown.
 Flip and cook another 3-4 minutes.
-Set aside.
+Let cool slightly, then slice each rectangle into bite-sized pieces.

 To Make the Vegetables: